TheKunal65/Task-Tracker-Kunal/README.md

 - **📱 Flutter**: The app is built using Flutter, allowing cross-platform functionality on both Android and iOS.
 - **💾 SQLite**: Used for local storage of tasks, providing persistent data without an internet connection.
 - **🔄 Provider**: State management solution for managing app state efficiently.
-- **🔧 Bloc**: Used for state management and ensuring smooth UI transitions.

 ## ✨ Core Features